Excitonic Theory of the Ultrafast Optical Response of 2D-Quantum-Confined Semiconductors at Elevated Densities: Excitonic Equations of Motion

-Throughout this work, we disregard correlated eight-operator expectation values of order $n=4$ (quadruplets), which are expected to induce excitonic incoherent Coulomb scattering in the sense of exciton-exciton collisions.
+Throughout this work, we disregard correlated eight-operator expectation values of the form $\langle \cdag{1}\vndag{2}\cdag{3}\vndag{4}\vdag{5}\cndag{6}\vdag{7}\cndag{8}\rangle_{\text{c}}^{}$ of order $n=4$ (quadruplets), which describe two-exciton occupations or density-density correlations giving rise to excitonic incoherent Coulomb scattering in the sense of thermalization-causing exciton-exciton collisions \cite{schmitt2001bose,schmitt1999exciton}.
 While it has been shown, that Coulomb scattering in the electron-hole picture beyond the Hartree-Fock limit \cite{banyai1998ultrafast} significantly suppresses Rabi oscillations in GaAs QWs, they can be recovered if the electron and hole occupation dynamics are formulated in a dressed-state basis \cite{ciuti2000strongly}.
 This is the reason, why the semiconductor Bloch equations applied to material systems with weak Coulomb interaction already in Hartree-Fock limit successfully reproduced actual measured Rabi oscillations \cite{schulzgen1999direct,cundiff1994rabi}.
 Therefore, the neglection of incoherent Coulomb scattering in the study of Rabi oscillations in confined semiconductors such as conventional GaAs-like QWs, where light-matter interaction is of similar strength compared to Coulomb interaction, is justified as a first approximation.
 Future studies might shed more light on this issue.

 We note, that Figs.~\ref{fig:P_N_scheme}--\ref{fig:Z_scheme} only display a selection of possible configurations, as we restrict the visualization to spin-bright A excitons, which are the primary focus of this manuscript.
 However, the excitonic theory developed here is equally able to resolve spin-dark A and spin-bright/spin-dark B excitons.